ahawkins/hawkins.io/wip/abstract-classes-in-ruby.md

 is nice thing to have.
 You can mimic it in ruby but it's never 100% the same.
 It's not possible to get it 100% right because Ruby is dynamically typed and Java is static and compiled.
 But the spirit lives on!
-I've found myself working with interface/protocols much more these days.
-Often with a generic implementation containing must of the work but would only work when a subclass implements the missing bits (template method pattern).
+I've found myself working with interfaces/protocols much more these days.
+You can usually create a generic abstract class that would work when a subclass implements the missing bits (template method pattern).
 I've come up with something that in theory works pretty well but lacks on key feature.

 My approach uses a factory, `class_eval`, and an anonymous class.
 This makes is impossible use the abstract class without providing an